spenceypantsy1/dsa-sim-group-6-internal-project/README.md

 ```bash
 pip install -r requirements.txt bash
 ```
 3. OpenAI API Key: You'll need to set up your OpenAI API key to interact with GPT models.
-You can get your API key from OpenAI's API platform.
+You can get your API key from OpenAI's API platform 🌐.

 Create a .env file in the root of the project and add your OpenAI API key as follows: